 When you visit an ATM in Taormina, check to be sure it is on the same network as your bank, so you are not charged a transaction fee every time you withdraw cash.
 Withdrawing larger amounts of money will help you limit bank transition fees.
 Italy’s form of currency is the Euro.

 Purchase advanced tickets to attractions whenever possible.
 Admission tickets purchased online are usually offered at a discount, and you will save a lot of time waiting in lines to buy tickets at the individual attractions.
-Your things to do in in Taormina list will flow more effortlessly when you have your plan and can pace yourself and not have to worry about the availability of tickets at each location you wish to visit.
+Your things to do in Taormina list will flow more effortlessly when you have your plan and can pace yourself and not have to worry about the availability of tickets at each location you wish to visit.

 These are my top suggestions to aid you in selecting interesting and fabulous places to visit in Taormina.
 And tips for a safe and organized trip!
 If you are on a cruise and have only a limited amount of time to see Taormina, I believe my recommendations will please you.
 You will be able to cover a lot of territory and see a great many sights if you use them as a reference when planning your time.

 I was absolutely charmed by Taormina!
 Have you ever visited fabulous Taormina?
 What did you think?
-Do you have any additional suggestions of things to do in Taormina?
+Do you have any additional suggestions for things to do in Taormina?
 Please leave your comments and suggestions below.

 Pin this post: